 What bet types and betting markets will be available?

-Bettors will be able to wager on Division I college, professional and Olympic sports.
+Bettors will be able to wager on Division I college, professional and Olympic sports along with overseas professional sports like European soccer and cricket.

 Details of the current Massachusetts sports betting bill

-If HB 4559 becomes law, Massachusetts will have the most open, competitive marketplace in New England.
-Here’s a look at what’s in the bill as of April 24, 2020:
+If HB 3993 becomes law, Massachusetts will have the most open, competitive marketplace in New England.
+Here’s a look at what’s in the measure, which passed the state House on July 22, 2021 by a vote of 156-3: